After a relationship ended, I needed clarity. Writing became the way I found it.

 You don’t need to endure confusion to prove loyalty.

-You don’t need to sacrifice your nervous system to show commitment.
+You don’t need to sacrifice your well-being to show commitment.

 And you don’t need to stay silent to be the “bigger person.”

-Sometimes the most honest thing you can do—
+Sometimes the most honest thing you can do—for yourself—is to tell your story as you experienced it.

 That’s what these letters are.